 The course will examine each of these forms of communication in terms of stylistic requirements.
 The common denominator across all these forms of communication is strong writing skills.
 The module therefore covers topics such as preparing the thesis from conceptualization to final project, referencing literature, editing and proofreading, and avoiding plagiarism.
 Participants are also given the opportunity to practice these skills during in-class exercises.

-The university in Africa faces pressures from a global knowledge economy which emphasizes innovation and invention.
-Early and emerging scholars are the drivers of knowledge production in this new context, where career advancement is tied to local innovation and transnational competitiveness and the idea of the scholar as leader, marketer and innovator.
+The university in Africa faces pressures from a global knowledge economy which emphasizes innovation and invention as pathways to career growth.
+Early and emerging scholars are the drivers of knowledge production in this new context, where career advancement is tied to local innovation and international competitiveness.

 The process of obtaining a doctoral degree can be a difficult, long and lonely journey.
 It requires persistence and a plan to deal with resources, time and people.
 Having these skills will make your journey to a PhD less stressful and will guarantee that you will finish your thesis in good time.